We are proudly assisted by Business and Industry Development, ACT Government.

 I'm no World Champion but at least I had a go!

 The year ended with two and a half months overseas, beginning with a two-week follow-up forecasting exercise in Singapore in late October and two months in Vienna working with the UN Office on Drugs and Crime, assisting them in the development of a ground-breaking model of the proceeds of crime and money laundering around the world.
-The need for this project was identified both in the discussions earlier in the year with the GFIP group and at the joint UNODC - World Bank conference in April, and I was very proud to be the preferred candidate for the consultancy.
+The need for this project was identified both in the discussions earlier in the year with the GFIP group and at the joint UNODC - World Bank conference in April, and I was very proud to be the preferred candidate for the consultancy, and that my gravity model of moneylaundering was to be central to the analysis.

 A bonus was the opportunity to see out the old year in Vienna, where the project team tested the gluhwein range and demonstrated their fancy footwork in the Graben (Thomas Pietschmann, UNODC)!